-Recover from Backup
+1. Recover from Backup

-Recover Desktop Files Using Data Recovery Software
+2. Recover Desktop Files Using Data Recovery Software

-Steps to recover desktop files with MiniTool Power Data Recovery are as follows.
+Steps to recover desktop files with MiniTool Power Data Recovery are as follows:

 - Please do not save recovered files to the drive where data loss appears, because this may overwrite lost files.

-Method 2: Show Desktop Icons.
+Method 2: Show Desktop Icons

 If there is no icon, file, and folder on your desktop, please right click on the desktop, choose View, and select Show Desktop Icons.
 Then, all shortcuts and desktop files should be visible again.

-Method 3: Show Hidden Files.
+Method 3: Show Hidden Files

-Please go to Folder Options (Windows 7) or File Explorer Options (Windows 10), then choose "Show hidden files, folder, and drivers", uncheck "Hide protected operating systems", and click Apply button.
+Please go to Folder Options (Windows 7) or File Explorer Options (Windows 10), then choose, Show hidden files, folder, and drivers, uncheck Hide protected operating systems, and click the Apply button.

-Method 4: Find Files in Desktop Path.
+Method 4: Find Files in Desktop Path

 We have said desktop files are always located in C:\Users\user name\Desktop, so you can try finding your missing desktop files in this path.
-But if they are not there and lost after upgrading to Windows 10, please search the Windows.old folder.
+But, if they are not there and lost after upgrading to Windows 10, please search the Windows.old folder.

-Method 5: Find from Windows.old Folder.
+Method 5: Find from Windows.old Folder

 If you are missing desktop files after upgrading to Windows 10, you can try finding those files in the Windows.old folder where files belonging to previous OS are stored.
 This folder is always located under the root directory of drive C.